fasmide/god/README.md

 # Goals

 * Simple limited featureset
-* If any of god's processes exits, pull the entire container down
+* If any of god's processes exits, pull the entire daemon down
 * Basic dependency-based start of processes

+# Needed stuff

+* use the slice of requirements instead of hardcoding requirements[0]
+* take care of signals and propagate them to processes (or ?)

 # config.yml